 Specialist Groups (SG) are assembled to assist the Task Force in the development, implementation, and maintenance of FIRESCOPE products.
-Specialist Groups review and deconflict products from the subordinate Subcommittees.
+Specialist Groups review and deconflict the products proposed by the subordinate Subcommittees.
 Representation on these groups is comprised of members of the subordinate Subcommittees.
 Two members of each Subcommittee are elected to sit on the respective Specialist Group.

-There are currently 6 Specialist Groups that address the following disciplines:
+There are currently 6 Specialist Groups that address specific disciplines and oversee Subcommittees: Currently, the groups include:

-- Health and Safety

-- Special Operations

-- Incident Technology

-- Emergency Operations

-- Air Operations

-- Training and Education
+Health and Safety Special Operations Incident Technology Emergency Operations Air Operations Training and Education